Information, entropy and the paradox of choice: A model for understanding human choice behavior: Introduction

 \section{Introduction}

-In today's world, individuals are faced with an ever-expanding array of choices.
-Whether selecting items from a coffee shop or restaurant menu, choosing career paths, planning vacation destinations, purchasing consumer products, or even finding life partners, the multitude of options can be overwhelming~\cite{misuraca2024advantages}.
-At first glance, it may appear that having more choices is advantageous; however, experimental evidence indicates that an abundance of options is not always beneficial~\cite{reibstein1975number,iyengar2000choice,chernev2003more,schwartz2004doing,schwartz2004paradox,shah2007buying,reutskaja2022choice}.
-In fact, depending on the context~\cite{scheibehenne2010can,greifeneder2010less,chernev2015choice,moser2017no}, larger choice sets can often be more cognitively demanding and time-consuming, leading to lower levels of choice satisfaction~\cite{reutskaja2009satisfaction,diehl2010great,reutskaja2018choice}.
-This relationship can be described as an inverted U-shaped function of choice set size, where the costs of choice outweigh its benefits (see Fig.~\ref{fig1}A).
-This phenomenon, commonly referred to as \textit{choice overload} or the \textit{paradox of choice}, is rooted in the theory of bounded rationality and psychological choice models~\cite{schwartz2004doing,rieskamp2006extending,pothos2021information}.
-Understanding this effect is crucial for developing effective marketing strategies and economic policies~\cite{grant2011too,buturak2017choice,moser2017no}.
+In modern life, individuals encounter an ever-expanding array of choices.
+From selecting items at a coffee shop or restaurant menu to choosing career paths, planning vacations, purchasing consumer products, or even finding life partners, the multitude of options can be overwhelming~\cite{misuraca2024advantages}.
+While more choices might intuitively seem advantageous, experimental evidence indicates that an abundance of options is not always beneficial~\cite{reibstein1975number,iyengar2000choice,chernev2003more,schwartz2004doing,schwartz2004paradox,shah2007buying,reutskaja2022choice}.
+Depending on context~\cite{scheibehenne2010can,greifeneder2010less,chernev2015choice,moser2017no}, larger choice sets often increase cognitive demand and decision time, reducing choice satisfaction~\cite{reutskaja2009satisfaction,diehl2010great,reutskaja2018choice}.
+This effect can be described as an inverted U-shaped function of choice set size, in which the costs of choice outweigh its benefits.
+This phenomenon, known as \textit{choice overload} or the \textit{paradox of choice}, is grounded in theories of bounded rationality and psychological choice models~\cite{schwartz2004doing,rieskamp2006extending,pothos2021information,glimcher2022efficiently}.
+Understanding this effect is critical for designing effective marketing strategies and economic policies aimed at moderating consumer behavior~\cite{chernev2003more,scheibehenne2010can,grant2011too,chernev2015choice,buturak2017choice,moser2017no}.